jjj11x/stc_rpncalc/README.md

 # STC DIY Calculator Firmware

 This is a replacement firmware for the [diyleyuan calculator kit](http://www.diyleyuan.com/jc/L8Q.html).
 The calculator kit is available for purchase for less than $13 shipped from eBay by searching for "diy calculator kit".
 You will have to solder the kit yourself (see "hardware connections" below).
 The calculator uses an STC IAP15W413AS microcontroller (an 8051 instruction set-compatible microcontroller) with a built-in serial-port bootloader.
+See the series [summary](http://www.stcmicro.com/datasheet/STC15W408AS_Features.pdf) and full english [datasheet](https://www.stcmicro.com/datasheet/STC15F2K60S2-en.pdf).
 This project uses [SDCC](http://sdcc.sourceforge.net/) to compile the C code and [stcgal](https://github.com/grigorig/stcgal) to load the new firmware.

 The replacement firmware supports floating-point calculations (using 18 decimal digits plus exponent for arithmetic) with a 4-level RPN stack.
 Functions include basic arithmetic as well as log(), exp(), y^x, 1/x and sqrt(), all in floating point.
 (The original firmware supported only fixed-point calculations in chain mode.)
 I have not added in the resistor value calculator or the decimal/hexadecimal converter features from the original firmware.